Garefild/PoeditSmarty/README.md

 * -o , --out             <Args>  <Required> : expands to the name of output file.

 ### Known issues
-* I have not found, if found then reported me
+* I have not found, if found then reported.

 ## Supported formats